johnfedoruk/bangular/docs/BAZEL.md

-# Building Angular with Bazel
+# Building Bangular with Bazel

-Note: this doc is for developing Angular, it is _not_ public documentation for building an Angular application with Bazel.
+Note: this doc is for developing Bangular, it is _not_ public documentation for building an Bangular application with Bazel.

 The Bazel build tool (http://bazel.build) provides fast, reliable incremental builds.
-We plan to migrate Angular's build scripts to Bazel.
+We plan to migrate Bangular's build scripts to Bazel.

 ## Installation